AlloyCI/alloy-runner/docs/configuration/autoscale.md

 for the next builds to be executed.
 Let's suppose that we have no new builds in the queue.
 After the time designated by `IdleTime` passes, the _Idle_ machines will be removed.
-In our example, after 30 minutes, all machines will be removed (each machine after 30 minutes from when last build execution ended) and GitLab Runner will start to keep an `IdleCount` of _Idle_ machines running, just like at the beginning of the example.
+In our example, after 30 minutes, all machines will be removed (each machine after 30 minutes from when last build execution ended) and AlloyCI Runner will start to keep an `IdleCount` of _Idle_ machines running, just like at the beginning of the example.